-After you have imported the RED RAW files into Final Cut Pro X and made your initial RED RAW Settings adjustments, you can immediately begin organizing media and editing.
+After you have imported the RED RAW files into Final Cut Pro and made your initial RED RAW Settings adjustments, you can immediately begin organizing media and editing.
 RED cameras record a RAW file (R3D) that must be "debayered" and decompressed to convert the original sensor data to viewable pixels, so that the file can play back in video editing software.
-Although you can get excellent playback performance with RED RAW files in Final Cut Pro X, if you have a slower or older Mac, you may choose to transcode the RAW files to Apple ProRes for better performance.
+Although you can get excellent playback performance with RED RAW files in Final Cut Pro, if you have a slower or older Mac, you may choose to transcode the RAW files for better performance.
 Apple ProRes is an excellent choice for this conversion because it's a codec optimized for both quality and editing speed.
-Apple ProRes is a full frame size, intra-frame codec designed to efficiently use multiple processors for playback and rendering.

-You can choose to transcode to Apple ProRes in the background while editing.
+You can choose to transcode to optimized or proxy media in the background while editing.